veraison/services/README.md

 setup:

 - Install git
-- Install Docker, and make sure that the current user is in the `docker` group.
+- Install Docker (and ensure the current user is in the `docker` group) and the Docker Buildx plugin (required for building Docker images).
 - Install jq
 - (optionally) Install tmux -- this only needed if you want to use it.
-- Install Docker Buildx (required for building Docker images)

 On Ubuntu you can do this with:

-    sudo apt install git docker.io jq tmux sudo apt install docker-buildx
-    sudo usermod -a -G docker $USER
+    sudo apt install git docker.io jq tmux docker-buildx sudo usermod -a -G docker $USER
     newgrp docker